YideBN/gmhashid/README.md

 You should install everything that is required!
 To build, you'll need:
 -   WSL
--   CMake (in both bash and Windows)
+-   CMake (in both Windows terminal and WSL Bash)
 -   Ninja
 -   etc.